spence998/Tweet-Sentiment-Predictor/README.md

 The project consists of 10 codes which should be run in order.

-Files required to run the code and outputs for the code are stored in the Additional Files used and output folder in the repository.
+Files required to run the code and outputs from the code are stored in the Additional Files used and output folder in the repository.
 These are to be placed in the folder location specified in the code.